pnggroup/libpng/png2uri-README.txt

        Linux magick.imagemagick.org 3.4.4-3.fc17.x86_64 #1 SMP Tue Jun 26
            20:54:56 UTC 2012 x86_64 x86_64 x86_64 GNU/Linux

- This script can be trivially modified to support another image format (e.g., change PNG to JPG and "image/png" to "image/jpeg" throughout).
+ 2. This script can be trivially modified to support another image format (e.g., change PNG to JPG and "image/png" to "image/jpeg" throughout).
  To do: do that, via a "-f/--format jpg|jpeg|png|bmp|gif" option and by inspecting the filename extension.

- If you only want the data uri and not the surrounding "< img src= .. >" simply use your text editor to get rid of it.

- To do: do that via a -u/--uri-only option.

- To do: find out if the script works on Windows and Mac or can be modified to do so.
+ 3. Find out if the script works on Windows and Mac or can be modified to do so.

- To do: make it work as a drag-and-drop application.
+ 4. Make it work as a drag-and-drop application.

- To do: But keep it simple!
+ 5. But keep it simple!

 */